mwangiii/Steghub-devops-training/Ansible_Configuration_Management/README.md

 ![](assets/ansible-cropped.png)

 # CONCLUSION
 In this project, we explored the use of Ansible to automate the configuration of a simple web architecture.
-We created an inventory file that contains the private IP addresses of the web servers, NFS servers, and the load balancer.
-Additionally, we developed a playbook to install the Wireshark package on the web servers, NFS servers, and the database server.
-Another playbook was created to update the APT repository on the load balancer server and ensure that Wireshark is at the latest version across all servers.
+We created an inventory file that contains the private IP addresses of the web servers and the load balancer.
+We also developed a playbook to install the Wireshark package on the web servers.
+A separate playbook was created to update the APT repository on the load balancer server and ensure that Wireshark is at the latest version across all servers.